 5. Phom Matep Cape, Phuket: With A Splash, Into The Waters!

 A unique paragliding site in Thailand, Phom Matep Cape is a coastal area that gives you the pleasure and the excitement of gliding over water!
 The best part is that there is no landing ground at all.
 The water is where you can land with a splash.
+You can experience the best paragliding in Thailand here.

 Best time to visit: October to May